A group of friends who hold an annual charity walk for cancer care did so in memory of a special member this year.

 “We want to thank everyone who took part for such a special cause – raising such a fantastic sum for cancer care at our local NHS trust.

-Further donations were raised, online, amounting to £1130, going directly to Macmillan Cancer Support charity. £730 of this sum being raised by Baily Group Peterlee, Karen’s employer.
+A further £1,130 was raised online, going directly to Macmillan Cancer Support charity.
+A fantastic £730 of this sum was raised by Baily Group Peterlee, Karen’s employer.

 Also, £500 was collected at Karen’s funeral for the chemotherapy unit at Hartlepool hospital.

-Alan, cancer survivorship manager, said: “Thank you to everyone who took part for raising what is a magnificent sum of money.
+Alan, cancer survivorship manager, said: “Thank you to everyone who took part for raising a magnificent sum of money.